Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 * Also look into a possible internet component to this encounter.
 * If a trailer is ever made it should not be a trailer, but rather pure boss battle footage with Zaint who criticizes the concept of trailers.
 After all, if an image is worth a thousand words, surely a video must be worth a million.
 * Bringing Sugcha all the way to the end of the game should result in something funny.
+* A Zaint-themed room that makes you forgo ever getting achievements to cleanse your mind of external motivation.

 **To use later**